engineerdeep/fxtm-app-assessment/README.md

 ## Overview

-Welcome to the **FXTM Forex Tracker App** assessment project.
-This Flutter application serves as a starting point for you to demonstrate your skills in Flutter development, API integration, real-time data handling, and implementing responsive UI designs that align with standard forex platforms.

----

-## Project Description

 The FXTM Forex Tracker App is designed to display real-time forex prices for selected currency pairs.
 When a user taps on a currency pair, they are navigated to a detail page showing historical price data with an interactive graph.

-**Features to Implement:**

-- **Real-Time Data Streaming:** Integrate with the Finnhub API to fetch and display live forex prices.
-- **Historical Data and Graphs:** Fetch historical price data and display it using interactive charts.
-- **Data Caching and State Management:** Optimize app performance by implementing efficient state management and caching strategies.
-- **Error Handling:** Gracefully handle API connectivity issues and provide user feedback.
-- **Responsive UI Design:** Ensure the app's UI is responsive and matches the design conventions of standard forex trading platforms.

----

-## Screens to Implement

-1. **Markets Screen (Price Tracker):**
-   - Displays a list of currency pairs with real-time price updates.
-   - Shows currency symbols, current prices, price changes, and percentage changes.
-   - Uses up/down arrows to indicate price movement (green for up, red for down).

-2. **History Screen (Trade History):**
-   - Shows historical price data for a selected currency pair.
-   - Includes an interactive graph displaying price trends over time.
-   - Provides detailed trading information and statistics.

 ---